 In addition to cards, we sell a range of Christmas goods, including advent calendars, Christmas wrapping paper, gift tags and decorations, as well as gifts and toys.

 In the last 10 years alone, you have helped us raise over £40 million for UK charities.
 We want to keep raising as much money as possible each year for our charities.

 Cards for Good Causes manages a national network of over 300 charity Christmas card shops, across the UK.
-In each of our shops, from Truro to Pitlochry, we aim to represent at least 25 charities.
+In each of our shops we aim to represent at least 25 charities.

 Our pop up shops open at various points throughout the lead up to Christmas - typically during September - December.
 We set up in sites such as churches, libraries, community centres, tourist information centres and museums.